ItsZeusBro/BrassTacks/README.md

 #### Why do Base Strings Matter at all?
 - For one it would be interesting to find the pattern that explains all non-patterned behavior in a string or anything else.
 - Thats about as powerful of a statement as we ever may conjure up in our imagination.
 But on a side note, we could use properties of Base Strings for other things in case we never achieved such an understanding.
 Relationships on a subset of base strings could end up proving useful.
+For example, Base Binary Strings can be used for a set of General Schema problems